Mr-Appu/Neural_Networks/README.md

 # Artificial Neural Network [ANN]
-An attempt to build a whitebox and blackbox implementation of Atrificial Neural Networks to undersatnd how ANN learns.
+An attempt to build a whitebox and blackbox implementation of Artificial Neural Networks to undersatnd how ANN learns.

 # Data